siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 $$

-Without those properties, ordering and parentheses remain part of the data of the joining.
+Without those properties, ordering and parentheses remain part of the data of the expression.
 The many-term form makes that structure explicit.